Partition function of the Levin-Wen model

 which is the main result of this Letter.
-One can easily check that this general form reproduces all known results spread in the literature for Fibonacci \cite{Schulz13,Hu14} and Ising theories \cite{Schulz14} on the the torus ($g=1$).
+One can easily check that this general form reproduces all known results spread in the literature for Fibonacci \cite{Schulz13,Hu14} and Ising theories \cite{Schulz14} on the torus ($g=1$).

-Interestingly, Eq.~(\ref{eq:deg_g}) is also valid for the cylinder ($\chi=0$) provided one sets $\mathcal{D}_0=n$ which is the actual ground-state degeneracy in this case.
-The cylindric geometry is relevant for the two-leg ladder with periodic boundary conditions studied for some specific theories in \mbox{Refs.~\cite{Gils09_1,Gils09_3,Ardonne11,Morampudi14,Schulz15,Vidal18}}.\\
+Interestingly, Eq.~(\ref{eq:deg_g}) is also valid for non-compact surfaces such as the cylinder ($\mathcal{D}_0=n$, $\chi=0$) or the plane ($\mathcal{D}_0=1$, $\chi=1$).
+Note that the cylindrical geometry is relevant for the two-leg ladder with periodic boundary conditions studied for some specific theories in \mbox{Refs.~\cite{Gils09_1,Gils09_3,Ardonne11,Morampudi14,Schulz15,Vidal18}}.
+Degeneracies of the energy levels for the Fibonacci theory on various topologies are given in Ref.~\cite{Supp_Mat} for illustration.\\

 \emph{Partition function} --- Using Eq.~(\ref{eq:deg_g}), it is straightforward to compute the partition function of the model.
 Keeping in mind that the energy of any $q$-fluxon state is \mbox{$E_q=-N_{\rm p}+q$}, one gets